Establish whether the GDPR applies to you

 Notification and transparency obligations

-GDPR requires you to notify individuals whose’ data you are processing.
-It also brings in new requirements on the information that ought to be provided in privacy notices.
+GDPR requires you to notify individuals whose data you are processing.
+It also includes requirements relating to the information that ought to be provided in privacy notices.
 Your audit should include a review of existing notices to identify any required amendments.
 It should also include a review of the language in those notices to check you are communicating with data subjects in a clear and transparent way.
+We have written about how we wrote our own privacy notice.

 Data subject rights

-The new law ushers in new and enhanced rights for individuals, including the right to request erasure and rectification of data, the right to object to processing and the right to request transfer of data to another controller (data portability).
+The GDPR brought in new and enhanced rights for individuals, including the right to request erasure and rectification of data, the right to object to processing and the right to request transfer of data to another controller (data portability).

-Are there mechanisms in place for individuals to exercise these rights?
+Do you have mechanisms in place for individuals to exercise these rights?
 If you receive a subject access request, will you be able to respond to it within the required one month?
 Your audit should help you establish this.
+If you would like a little more detail on this, check out an article we wrote on the topic.

 As part of your wider GDPR audit, a data security risk assessment enables you to identify the specific security risks you are faced with, and the “appropriate” measures needed to address those risks.

-For the first time, the GDPR introduces mandatory breach reporting.
+For the first time, the GDPR introduced mandatory breach reporting.
 Your audit should, therefore, focus on whether you have the record keeping and reporting tools and procedures necessary to keep on top of this.
+This is just one of the things that the Privacy Compliance Hub helps you with.
+We have written an article about when and how to notify a data breach.

 Getting help with your audit